 “An obvious way to make rail more attractive to passengers is to make it easier for people to pay.
 The unnecessary cost and complexity of today’s railways are epitomised in the complicated, paper-based ticket-selling process which inconveniences passengers but also costs more than half a billion pounds a year to administer.
-Everyone loses”. - Williams-Shapps plan for Rail p.
-65
+Everyone loses”. - Williams-Shapps p.
+65 (link).

-During the first phase 100% of possibility to check-in/check-out was achieved on test users mobile phones.
-FAIRTIQ geo-location technology was able to track a test user’s journeys on the whole Govia Thameslink Railways Network including cities like Brighton or Luton.
-Seamless cross-city traveling showcase on Govia Thameslink Railways network demonstrates the potential for turning UK government’s ambition for an integrated ticketing into reality:
+During the first phase 100% of possibility to check-in/check-out was achieved on the test users mobile phones.
+The FAIRTIQ geo-location technology was able to track a test user’s journeys on the whole Govia Thameslink Railways Network including cities like Brighton or Luton.
+Seamless cross-city traveling showcased on Govia Thameslink Railways network, demonstrates the potential for turning the UK government’s ambition for an integrated ticketing into reality:

-‘We’re sharing government's ambition for an integrated ticketing approach to allow passengers to buy a through journey for local bus, rail and metro with a single tap on a smartphone’ - Transport for North response to Bus Back Better strategy
+‘We’re sharing government's ambition for an integrated ticketing approach to allow passengers to buy a through journey for local bus, rail and metro with a single tap on a smartphone.’ - Transport for North response to Bus Back Better strategy (Link)

 Users love the simplicity of using public transport with FAIRTIQ